Rana44000/makeSPINfile/README.md

 Outputs this information into new file SPIN.vasp with the same format as CHG file.

-The default input file is the CHG file but user can choose a different file.
+The default input file is the CHG file but user can choose a different file using -chg

 Vesta example using SiH3

-CHGCAR:
+CHG:

 <img width="459" height="413" alt="image" src="https://github.com/user-attachments/assets/8735db82-358c-4ac0-989e-4e9113c79258" />